And so remember during the presidential election in 2004, well, Michael Moore was by far the biggest noise with his Fahrenheit 9-11.

 Thanks for the kind words.

-What what makes Fallujah the the point?
+What makes Fallujah the point?

-I mean, I know it was like a midway or some other is that what you're saying?
+I mean, I know it was like a Midway or some other.

 Yes, exactly.

-And and I I do not mean to in any way uh discount the fighting that's going on there now, and we'll go on for for some time, maybe a couple more years, uh, or the uh the bloody battles that are still ahead, but your your um likening it to Midway is exactly right because in if I were to tell you in say uh middle of June 1942, ask you, well, you know, where are we in the war in the Pacific?
+And I do not mean to in any way discount the fighting that's going on there now and will go on for some time, maybe a couple more years, or the bloody battles that are still ahead.

-You know, the average American would say, well, you know, we won this this battle at midway, that was important battle, but boy, you know, it still looks bleak.
+You know, the average American would say, well, you know, we won this battle at Midway.

 The Japanese could no longer win the war in the Pacific after Midway.

-It's eerily similar to the death of Yamamoto about a year after Midway.
+And then the death of Zarkowi, it's eerily similar to the death of Yamamoto about a year after Midway.

-So it seems we we keep getting spin in our newspapers and magazines and so I I look to you as a history professor.
+So it seems we keep getting spin in our newspapers and magazines.

 That's what you do is you just look at history and we keep forgetting the old axiom about history repeats itself.

-So I read that you've got you've written well you're like most professors you like to write.
+So I read that you've got you've written, well, you're like most professors, you like to write more than 20 books on national defense and business and financial history.

-Ah man to my own kindred spirit.
+Ah, man, to my own kindred spirit.

 Right.

-So answer the question why do we win wars?
+So answer the question, why do we win wars?

 We win wars because Americans have a certain set of characteristics.